rust-lang/rust-wiki-backup/Note-testsuite.md

 There are four different modes for compile tests.
 Each test is run under one or more modes:

 * compile-fail - The test should fail to compile.
 Must include at least one expected error.
-* run-fail - The test should compile but fail to run.
+* run-fail - The test should compile but fail at runtime (return exit code 101).
 Must include at least one error-pattern directive.
 * run-pass - The test should compile and run successfully
 * pretty - The test should round-trip through the pretty-printer and then compile successfully